ably/ably-asset-tracking-android/UPDATING.md

 ```

 The animator exposes two flows, one for map marker (`positionsFlow`) and the other for camera updates (`cameraPositionsFlow`).
-The map marker flow emits 60 positions per second, so you should simply update marker's position each time the flow emits a new position.
+The map marker flow emits 60 positions per second, so you should simply update the marker's position each time the flow emits a new position.
 The camera flow emits 1 position when a new camera update is ready, so you can either move the camera there or animate its movement by yourself.

 ```kotlin